 Imagine you take it seriously and start to apply everything you learn and imagine.
 You will quickly run out of time, it’s unsustainable.

 This is where you realize that each incoming information has two sides:

-– the hidden side: what you should or could do with it. pay, read, share, reply, try, experiment, compare, refute, chunk, archive, tag etc..
+– The hidden side: what you should or could do with it: read, share, reply, try, experiment, compare, refute, chunk, archive, tag, etc..

-This has a huge impact on our time management and our ability to make progress.
+This has a massive impact on our time management and our ability to make progress.
 This is why, from now, I prefer to use Personal Management instead of Personal Knowledge Management.
-Without the overall guidance and time management, our knowledge can’t be managed.
+Without overall guidance and time management, our Knowledge can’t be managed.